-Also known as tjb, Dr Bacon's practice, framed as an artist-philosopher, extends across performance art, curation and queer phenomenology and xis outputs manifest through the interdisciplinary visual arts and as an author.
+Producing artwork under the name tjb, Dr Bacon's practice, framed as an artist-philosopher, extends across performance art, visal art, curation, socially engaged practice, transgender studies, queer theory, crip theory and queer phenomenology.
+Xis outputs manifest through the interdisciplinary visual arts and as an author.
 Xe has exhibited xis practice internationally for over 20 years and is the founder and artistic director of Tempting Failure, a festival international performance art staged in the UK since 2012.

 • 2017 – PhD in the Phenomenology of Performance Art, Experiencing a Multiplicity of Self/s, UNIVERSITY OF BRISTOL